 TECs will partner with Stakeholders who have Renewable Energy/Energy Saving plans they wish to realise.
-We can provide support as well as implementation of all aspects of such projects including finance and ongoing operations and maintenance.
+We can provide support and advice as well as implementation of all aspects of such projects including finance and ongoing operations and maintenance.

-Together with our Stakeholders we will assess the viability of a project to ensure that it meets TECs’ objectives and criteria as well as those of the Stakeholder.
+Together with our Stakeholder we will assess the viability of a project to ensure that it meets TECs’ objectives and criteria as well as those of the Stakeholder.
 TECs’ Assessment Criteria are available as part of our published Documents.

 A Financial Model and Terms of Agreement will be developed jointly.
 This will be an ‘open book’ process where it is in both parties interest to share risk and reward equitably.